 She was loaded up at Cincinnati, September 1877 and headed downriver to Vicksburg, Mississippi, to serve in the Patriot Line.
 She was inspected regularly through 1882 but no specifics are available any later than that.

 The FIFTEEN was built on the hull of the GENERAL MILES.

 She handled cotton out of the Yazoo River

 FIFTEEN was still documented in 1897 but as to her final outcome no account has been uncovered.

-Just got this pass for the Muskingum & Ohio River Transport.
+Pass for the Muskingum & Ohio River Transport.
 Co 1906 with graphic of the LORENA.
 Photo Courtesy of Murphy Library at the University of Wisconsin - La Crosse Steamboat Collection Photographs

 I combined it with a detail from my real photo post card of the boat taken on the canal at Lowell, Ohio.
-Also, stateroom key.